Let's look at some additional features and different types of grouping.

 tu-tu

-This is where backreferencing helps.
+It is the case when backreferencing helps.
 It works as follows.
-We use special notation \1
+We use the special notation \1

-, which says that the characters from the first group – and we have only one group – should be substituted for \1
+, which shows that we should substitute the characters from the first group for \1

-.
-Thus, substrings with the same left and right parts will be found:
+Thus, we will find substrings with the same left and right parts:

 /(ta|tu)-\1